Hi, I’m John, and I provide quality in-person cello lessons for kids of all ages and abilities in my studio in Irvine, Orange County, CA.

 Learning the cello isn’t difficult but unlike some instruments, you don’t get that immediate sense of playing well.
 The ability to learn any new skill depends on many different factors.
 The cello requires focus, daily practice and of course a good teacher to help you on your journey.

-Cello Lessons in Orange County, CA
+Cello Lessons for Kids Orange County, CA

 If you’re looking for a cello teacher near Irvine, Orange County, you will find quality music tuition here!

-Situated in the Orchard Hills neighborhood of Irvine, CA - I am a short drive from Tustin, Costa Mesa, Orange, Santa Ana, Foothill Ranch, Lake Forest, Newport Beach, Mission Viejo, Dana Point and San Juan Capistrano.
+I am a short drive from Tustin, Costa Mesa, Orange, Santa Ana, Foothill Ranch, Lake Forest, Newport Beach, Mission Viejo, Dana Point and San Juan Capistrano.